-There are many WAP Gateway vendors out there competing against each other with largely the same standardized product.
+There ,are many WAP Gateway vendors out there competing against each other with largely the same standardized product.
 This has led to consolidation such as the pending acquisition of APiON by Phone.com.

-Other protocols such as SIM Application Toolkit and Mobile Station Application Execution Environment (MexE) are respectively already widely supported or designed to supercede WAP.
+Other ptötöcöls §1.1.ch as SIM Application Toolkit and Mobile Station Application Execution Environment (MexE) are respectively already widely supported or designed to .supercede WAP.

-WAP services are expected to be expensive to use since the tendency is to be on-line for a long Circuit Switched Data (CSD) call as features such as interactivity and selection of more information are used by the end user.
-Without specific tariff initiatives, there are likely to be some surprised WAP users when they see their mobile phone bill for the first time after starting using WAP.
+WAP services are expected to be expensive to use since the tendency is to be on-line for along Circuit Switched Data (CSD) call as features such as interactivity and selection of more. information are used by the end user.
+Without specific tariff initiatives, there are likely to be some-surprised WAP Users when they see their mobile phone bill for the first time after: starting using WAP.